DETAILED ACTION

 Claim Rejections - 35 USC § 103

-Claim(s) 1-2, 4-7, 9 and 14-16 is/are rejected under 35 U.S.C.
+Claim(s) 1-2, 4-5, 7, 9 and 14-16 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Okamoto et al. (JP 2017197711 A), and in light of the evidence provided by Lee et al. (US 2014/0162044 A1).
-The Examiner notes that citations from the ‘711 reference were taken from a machine translation, which is included with the current action.
+The Examiner notes that citations from the ‘711 reference were taken from a machine translation, which was included with the previous action.

-Regarding claim 1, Okamoto teaches an (active energy-polymerizable) UV curing adhesive composition comprising a:
+Regarding claim 1, Okamoto teaches an active energy-polymerizable UV curing adhesive composition comprising a:

 hydroxyl group-containing mono(meth)acrylate monomer (A) in an amount of 10 to 80 mass%;